This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • 1 teaspoon smoky paprika

-• 2 cups fish broth, or sub with chicken broth
+• 2 cups fish broth, or chicken broth

 • 3 tablespoons tomato paste